AGJ-smart/AGJ-smart/README.md

 - 💞️ I’m looking to collaborate on KOOK and Discord
 - 📫 How to reach me ...
 Add `AGJ#5120` on Discord *or* Add `~熬果酱~#2333` on KOOK
 - 🎮 I also like playing computer games in my free time.
 Now I mainly play CSGO and Minecraft
-- 🔔 Note: I can't write projects recently, but you can **still** add me on Discord and KOOK
+- 🔔 Note: I won't write projects recently, but you can **still** add me on Discord and KOOK

 <!---
 AGJ-smart/AGJ-smart is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.